status-im/help.status.im/docs/en/using-status/about-status-messages.md

 - Status cannot identify you or other participants in the conversation.

 !!! tip
-    For answers to general questions about your Status messages, check the [Messages FAQs][messages-faqs] topic.
+    For answers to general questions about your Status messages, check the [Messages FAQ][messages-faq] topic.

 ## Understand peer-to-peer messaging {: #peer-to-peer-messaging }